SamLubelsky/CommunityOfHope/backend/README.md

-# Community Of Hope

-Community of Hope is looking for a way to allow St. Louis area moms to easily get help from their volunteers.
-Our site will allow registered moms to send an alert to community of hope volunteers asking for help.
-A verified volunteer will then be able to accept the request and chat with the mom, so that they can come over to the mom and help.

 # Setup Instructions

-## Backend

 - cd into the `/CommunityOfHope/backend` directory.
 - run `npm install` for first time setup
 - run `npx tsc index.ts`
 - run `node index.js`

-## Frontend

-- cd into the `/CommunitOfHope/coh-mobile` directory
-- run `yarn` for first time setup
-- run `npx expo start` to launch the app

 ## Git Instructions